international employment law firm alliance L&E Global

 Holidays and Annual Leave

-The number of days of annual leave to which an employee is entitled for a given year, is determined in proportion to the number of days worked (and deemed to have worked e.g., where the employee was on maternity leave or sick leave) during the preceding calendar year, referred to as the ‘holiday reference year’.
+The number of days of annual leave to which an employee is entitled for a given year, is determined in proportion to the number of days worked (and deemed to have worked e.g. where the employee was on maternity leave or sick leave) during the preceding calendar year, referred to as the ‘holiday reference year’.
 Generally, for a full holiday reference year, employees have the right to between 20 and 24 days of annual leave, depending on whether their working regime includes five or six working days per week.

-As from April 2012, employees who are starting their careers or who are restarting their activities after a long time off, are entitled to additional holidays after an introductory period of three months, so that they have the possibility to benefit from four weeks of holiday over one year.
+Employees who are starting their careers or who are restarting their activities after a long time off, are entitled to additional holidays after an introductory period of three months, so that they have the possibility to benefit from four weeks of holiday over one year.
 The employee will receive holiday pay that is equal to his/her regular salary.
 The holiday pay will be financed through a deduction from the double holiday pay of the next year.

 Further, a Royal Decree of 8 February 2023 guarantees employees not losing their holidays due to illness, even if the cause occurred during the holiday period.
 In such case, the employee is allowed to take these holidays on a later date.
 He will be able to take the holidays lost due to illness within the 24 months of the holiday year.
 Furthermore, employees have the possibility to transfer untaken days of paid leave to the next calendar year if one of the following cases of suspension occur: accident at work, occupational disease, other accidents and illnesses, paternity leave consisting of converted maternity leave, prophylactic leave, birth leave, and foster care leave.
 An employee can also transfer untaken holidays to a new employer if they change jobs.